aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/AIAttack.md

 # AIAttack
 This action coroutine involves the `aiparty` doing its attack which is hardcoded according to its [animid](../../../Enums%20and%20IDs/AnimIDs.md).

-When the coroutine starts, all frames will be yielded as long as any enemy party member is in a `forcemove`.
+When the coroutine starts, all frames will be yielded as long as any enemy party member is in a [forcemove](../../../Entities/EntityControl/EntityControl%20Methods.md#forcemove).
 Once they are all done, the actual logic starts.

 ## Preparation